Oddly/rhce8-env/README.md

 3. Change to the `rhce8-env` directory that is now in your `~/` directory.
 4. Run the following code:
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" && xcode-select --install &&brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox ; brew cask install virtualbox-extension-pack ; vagrant plugin install vagrant-guest_ansible ; ./patch`
-5. Run `vagrant up` to deploy the environment (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)
+5. Run `vagrant up` to deploy the environment and provide information when needed (exam 1 or 2) (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)
 6. `vagrant destroy -f` removes all machines (NO confirmation!)

 ##### Alternatively, you can install everything individually below.